ShanmugavelS26/ShanmugavelS26/README.md

 <h3 align="left">Twitter Scrapping</h3>

-1.Getting the twitter user name or hashtags, number of tweets, and date range from the user and show it as a table format and allow user to download as JSON and CSV format
+• Getting the twitter user name or hashtags, number of tweets, and date range from the user and show it as a table format and allow user to download as JSON and CSV format

-2. Technologies – Streamlit, Python, Visual Studio code, Required library in IDE, MongoDB
+• Technologies – Streamlit, Python, Visual Studio code, Required library in IDE, MongoDB

-3. Streamlit as frontend tool allow user to enter the data and interface the collected data to MongoDB for storage and allow user to download the collected data as JSON and CSV addon Animation and Picture used in Streamlit
+• Streamlit as frontend tool allow user to enter the data and interface the collected data to MongoDB for storage and allow user to download the collected data as JSON and CSV addon Animation and Picture used in Streamlit

 Twitter Scrapping Link - https://drive.google.com/file/d/1vhtkpj8yz9tfPJaBeOtSnvOWU0s3UTbd/view?usp=drive_link

 <h3 align="left"> Phonepe Pulse Data Visualization and Exploration</h3>

-1.Live Geo visualization dashboard with information displayed about phonepe pulse with interactive manner and data will be stored in MySQL database for efficient retrieval of data and dashboard will be dynamically updated the latest data
+• Live Geo visualization dashboard with information displayed about phonepe pulse with interactive manner and data will be stored in
+MySQL database for efficient retrieval of data and dashboard will be dynamically updated the latest data

-2.Technologies – Streamlit, GitHub clone, Python, Visual Studio code, Pandas, MySQL, Plotly
+• Technologies – Streamlit, GitHub clone, Python, Visual Studio code, Pandas, MySQL, Plotly

-3.Data extraction by cloning GitHub repository and store data in CSV data transformation by data cleaning, handling missing data, and transforming for data analysis and visualization, storing the collected data in MySQL database, Dashboard creation and graphs in streamlit, retrieval of data from MySQL and update in dashboard and deployment of the app in the streamlit
+• Data extraction by cloning GitHub repository and store data in CSV data transformation by data cleaning, handling missing data, and transforming for data analysis and visualization, storing the collected data in MySQL database, Dashboard creation and graphs in streamlit, retrieval of data from MySQL and update in dashboard and deployment of the app in the streamlit

 Phonepe Pulse Data Visualization and Exploration Link - https://drive.google.com/file/d/1yz5TTnpQ1QvWkrYmQwaCuKEWcx1i-HQQ/view?usp=drive_link

 <h3 align="left"> BizCardX Extracting Business Card Data with OCR </h3>

-1.Streamlit GUI user can add the Business card by upload image with size limit 200MB and can extract the image data and store in MySQL database table and then table can be viewed by selecting the menu and image details can be updated with latest details and user can delete the business card details from the database
+• Streamlit GUI user can add the Business card by upload image with size limit 200MB and can extract the image data and store in MySQL database table and then table can be viewed by selecting the menu and image details can be updated with latest details and user can delete the business card details from the database

-2. Technologies – Streamlit, Python, Visual Studio code, Pandas, MySQL, Plotly, NumPy
+• Technologies – Streamlit, Python, Visual Studio code, Pandas, MySQL, Plotly, NumPy

-3. Create user GUI in streamlit with image file uploader, MySQL database to insert extracted details as table, user can view, update & delete business card details, addon balloons and GIF animation
+• Create user GUI in streamlit with image file uploader, MySQL database to insert extracted details as table, user can view, update
+& delete business card details, addon balloons and GIF animation

 BizCardX Extracting Business Card Data with OCR Link - https://drive.google.com/file/d/1uajCgaJeCWCKCBK_GmKluDWQxx7haE4i/view?usp=drive_link